-- Learning how to cast your line and fish
+- Learning how to cast and fish

-- Practice/discuss catch-and-release vs. catch-and-eat fishing ethics
+- Exploring catch-and-release vs. catch-and-eat fishing ethics

 - “Seeing through the eyes” of fish